dinphil/code-weekend/Markdown/Code Weekend.md

 Every webpage is built in the HTML DOM (Document Object Model).
 This means that every element in the HTML is an element (or a Node, the mathematical kind - not to be confused with Node.JS).
 So we could call this paragraph an element in the DOM; the same is true of any of the images and pretty much everything else here.

-Let's start with HTML (Hypertext Markup Language).
+Let's start with HTML (HyperText Markup Language).

 ![HTML meme](http://38.media.tumblr.com/tumblr_m4fl5qPjdU1rw659vo1_400.png)